alexa-js/alexa-app/UPGRADING.md

 Express.js integration via `app.express()` now requires one of `expresApp` or `router`.
 When using a router, it will no longer be automatically mounted inside the express app and you may need to implement that outside of this call.

+The old usage of passing both `expressApp` and `router` is deprecated.

 ##### Use default endpoint

 before: